spatie/crawler/README.md

 ### Filtering certain urls

 You can tell the crawler not to visit certain urls by passing using the `setCrawlProfile`-function.
-That function expects an objects that implements the `Spatie\Crawler\CrawlProfile`-interface:
+That function expects an object that implements the `Spatie\Crawler\CrawlProfile`-interface:

 ```php
 /*